rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/staticJSObjects.md

 ### Creating Separate VARIABLES in JS Config:

 Static objects can contain a common set of parameters or content that can be used in another file.
-Creating a common set of variables in a separate configuration file or in same file and using them in firebolt objects will help to maintain the data consistency.
+Creating a common set of variables in a separate configuration file or in the same file and using them in Firebolt objects will help to maintain data consistency.

 To create a common set of variables, follow the below steps: